Professor David P. Dolowitz

 • All areas of knowledge updating related to policymaking

-• A range of topics associated with American public and social policy
+• Topics associated with American public and social policy

-• Issues associated with sustainable urban development – particularly their water systems and the use of SUDS/LID
+• Issues associated with sustainable urban development – particularly the use and politics of SUDS/LID

 • The role of idea transfer in the management of borders

 If interested in studying with Professor Dolowitz you will find yourself embedded in a vibrant, creative, culturally diverse city and University that provides a wonderful place to work and study.
 Students will find a Department of Politics that has been moving from strength to strength over the past few years.
-It offers a range of different pathways though the field of politics and international studies including my expertise in American politics and Policy.
-As part of the Departments growth it has developed expansive range of opportunities for students to undergo everything from a Parliamentary placement all the way to dedicated work-study opportunities, overseas study and my help for students interested interning in the US Congress.
+It offers a range of pathways though the field of politics and international studies.
+As part of the Departments growth it has developed expansive range of opportunities for students to undergo everything from a Parliamentary placement all the way to dedicated work-study opportunities, overseas study and internships in government and business.